 Natural Strategies for a Healthy Heart

-Cardiovascular and cardiopulmonary diseases refers to any condition that involves blocked or narrowed blood vessels which lead to heart attacks.
+Cardiovascular and cardiopulmonary diseases refers to any condition that involves blocked or narrowed blood vessels which lead to cardiovascular events such as MI.
 Stem cell treatment for heart disease and congestive heart failure seeks to repair the heart muscle, valves or heart rhythm and not just treat the symptoms.
 Cardiovascular disease risk factors for poor blood circulatory system function and heart disease include: a patients lifestyle, age and family history.
 It is estimated that nearly half of patients that are diagnosed with heart disease have one of the 3 key factors including high cholesterol,high blood pressure and smoking.

 How to Improve Blood circulation & Circulatory system function